 Operation COINTELPRO employed the most shocking tactics imaginable.
 They used subtle and emotionally convincing methods to carry out their deceit.
 Cunning techniques were accompanied by open repressive force aimed to have a devastating psychological impact on the entire movement opposed to the status quo.

-COINTELPRO was created in the 1950’s to spy on socialists and the early Civil Rights movement, at a time when the notorious Senator Joseph McCarthy launched his anti-Communist, racist and anti-labor political campaign.
+COINTELPRO was created in the 1950’s to spy on socialists and early Civil Rights movement, at a time when the notorious Senator Joseph McCarthy launched his anti-Communist, racist and anti-labor political campaign.
 It utilized information obtained from wiretaps, intercepting postal mail and informants.
 Today much of that has become obsolete thanks to the invention of non-other than the Internet, specifically social media.

 The upgraded methods of surveilling and manipulating by the police state involves specialized units that monitor social media activity and whose purpose is also to stir up fights to foster disruptions within progressive circles.